Hatsukoi Zombie

 Hatsukoi Zombie (初恋ゾンビ, Hatsukoi Zonbi) is a Japanese manga series written and illustrated by Ryou Minenami.
-It was serialized in Shogakukan's Weekly Shōnen Sunday from October 2015 to March 2019.
+It was serialized in Shogakukan's Weekly Shōnen Sunday from October 2015 to March 2019, with its chapters collected in 17 tankōbon volumes.

 Plot

-The manga revolves around Tarou Kurume, a boy who is not interested in love.
+The series revolves around Tarou Kurume, a boy who is not interested in love.
 One day, he is hit on the head by a baseball during a P.E. class, leaving him with a severe concussion.
-When he wakes up at the infirmary, he is welcomed by a pink-haired, cheerful, well-endowed and scantily clad girl who's seemingly floating in the air.
+When he wakes up at the infirmary, he is welcomed by a pink-haired, cheerful, well-endowed and scantily clad girl who is seemingly floating in the air.
 Not only that, he starts to see similar "ghosts" around countless boys, and finds out that they are fantasized versions of the first girl they loved, with the floating zombie above Tarou representing his first love.